delprks/searcher/README.md

 sbt "run test-files/"
 ```

-You can then search the loaded files for words (they will converted to lowercase):
+You can then search the loaded files for words (they will be converted to lowercase):

 ```bash
 search> to be or not to be